rogerfar/rdt-client/README.md

 It has the following options:

 - Temp Download path: Set this path to where the downloader temporarily stores chunks.
 This path can be an internal path in Docker (i.e. `/data/temp`) but make sure you have enough disk space to complete the whole download.
 When all chunks are completed the completed file is copied to your download folder.
-- Maximum parallel downloads: This number indicates how many completed torrents from Real Debrid can be downloaded at the same time.
+- Maximum parallel downloads: This number indicates how many completed torrents from Real-Debrid can be downloaded at the same time.
 - Parallel connections per download: This number indicates how many threads/connections/parts/chunks it will use per download.
 This can increase speed, recommended is no more than 8.
 - Download speed (in MB/s): This number indicates the speed in MB/s per download.
 If you set this to 10 and `Maximum parallel downloads` to 2, you can download with a maximum of 20MB/s.